-To find out more, see Arizona Department of Revenue brochure, Pub 704, Taxpayers in the Military.
+To find out more, see our brochure, Pub 704, Taxpayers in the Military.
+To see this brochure, visit our web site at www.azdor.gov and click on Publications.

-If You Included Your Child's Unearned Income on Your Federal Return, Does Your Child have to File an Arizona Return?
+If You Included Your Child's Unearned Income on Your Federal Return, Does Your Child Have to File an Arizona Return?